 It’s experiences like that which explain why I think it’s so important to understand iCloud’s inherent shortcomings as a backup service.
 Having your data sync across your devices is a great feature and one I use all the time.
 However, as a sole backup solution, it’s a recipe for disaster.

-Like all sync services if you accidently delete a file on one device it’s gone on all of your devices as soon as the next sync happens.
+Like all sync services, if you accidentally delete a file on one device, it’s gone on all of your devices as soon as the next sync happens.
 Unfortunately “user error” is an all too common problem and when it comes to your data, it’s not one you want to take for granted.